1988 Armenian earthquake: Damage

 A team of earthquake and engineering experts from the United States spent a period of time in Armenia in December 1988 and January 1989.
 The group, including a structural engineer who specialized in seismic-resistant designs, agreed that building inadequacies were the primary reason why the strong (but not huge) earthquake was so damaging, although the freezing temperatures also played a role in the unusually high death toll.
 The earthquake death toll was by far the highest worldwide in the 1980s and third-highest worldwide in the period 1971–2003 (33 years).
 The engineers who scrutinized the damaged buildings and the rescue workers who had dismantled the buildings while extricating survivors ascribe both design shortcomings and improper construction methods for the failure of the buildings.
 The Soviets had modified their construction style to accommodate the known seismic risk in the area, but they acknowledged to the team that many of the buildings were not built to withstand an earthquake of that magnitude.
 An engineer with the team stated that the regulations for the area mandated that buildings be required to stand up against events measuring seven or eight on the twelve-degree Medvedev–Sponheuer–Karnik scale.
 The earthquake's effects were assessed at ten on that seismic scale.

 The three cities closest to the fault rupture experienced different levels of damage.
 Both Leninakan and Kirovakan were roughly equidistant from the shock, yet Leninakan had greater damage.
 This may be explained by a 300–400 m sedimentary layer that is present beneath the city.
 The Earthquake Engineering Research Institute's team compared building damage in each city and observed similar results when comparing stone buildings four stories or less in height, but for taller frame-stone buildings, 62% were destroyed at Leninakan while only 23% collapsed at Kirovakan.
 While on-site during aftershock monitoring, the US research team verified the presence of soil amplification effects when pronounced differences in readings were observed when compared with nearby rock sites.
 Uneven distribution of the seismic energy may have also contributed to the fluctuation in damage.

 In late December the last of the survivors that were able to be extricated were pulled from the fallen buildings, rescue operations ceased, and the cleanup began, beginning with the destruction of buildings that were too heavily damaged to be repaired.
 Six friends were in the basement of a nine-story building relocating barrels when it came down around them on December 7.
-Their injuries were minor, but one person did suffer a broken arm.
+Their injuries were minor, but one person suffered a broken arm.
 They supposedly sustained themselves on the food supplies—fruit salad, pickles, and smoked ham—that were available in the basement for 35 days before their rescue in January, but this turned out to be a hoax.